tor-oscar/beaglebone-xenomai/beaglebone-xenomai-debian.md

 The method presented in this document has been tested on a debian 7.0 (Wheezy) amd64 host and uses toolchains and software repositories from the [emdebian](http://emdebian.org) and [debian](http://www.debian.org) projects.

-This document is written by Sagar Behere (sagar.behere@gmail.com) based on an earlier document by Oscar Olsson (osse.olsson@gmail.com).
+This document is written by Sagar Behere, sagar.behere@gmail.com based on an earlier document by Oscar Olsson, osse.olsson@gmail.com.
 The original instructions reside in the README.md file at <https://github.com/DrunkenInfant/beaglebone-xenomai>

 # 1. Compiling the kernel and xenomai

 ## 1.1 Install the cross-compiler toolchain

 First, you need to install the arm crosstoolchain of your choice.
 The available types are armel and armhf.
 Google has plenty of information about their differences; what is important at this point is to know that an armel toolchain will produce armel binaries and these will **NOT** work on an armhf rootfs and *vice-versa*.
 There is no easy way to determine whether a running system is armhf or armel (but see <https://blogs.oracle.com/jtc/entry/is_it_armhf_or_armel>).
+That said, armel/armhf makes no difference for the kernel itself.
+It is the userspace programs/libraries that the differences apply to.
+Either kernel will boot fine with either userland.

 We will install the toolchain provided from the [emdebian](http://emdebian.org) project.
 We need to add the project's repository to the host system.